 Any avid golfer will tell you that having the best golf glove is essential to your game.
 But if you're new to golf, you may not know where to begin looking for the best golf glove.
 We have compiled a list of the ten best golf gloves.
-Here you'll find a rundown of what each glove has to offer, a price rating, and a link for purchase if you think you've found the perfect glove.
+Here you'll find a rundown of what each glove has to offer, and a link for purchase if you think you've found the perfect glove.

 This article isn't just for those new to the world of golf.
 Even if you have been golfing for years, you may find there are some new options on the market since you last looked.
 Your future go-to golf glove may be on this list!

 We compiled our list of the best golf gloves through extensive research across brands both well-known and lesser-known.

 We also consulted with golf instructors and enthusiasts to get their opinions on what features need to be present for a golf glove to be considered quality.
 Factors taken into consideration included design, durability, breathability, flexibility, and tackiness for grip.

 - Bionic Gloves–Men's StableGrip Golf Glove

 - FootJoy New Improved WeatherSof Mens Golf Glove

 - MG Golf DynaGrip All-Cabretta Leather Golf Glove

 - Grip Boost Men's Hand Golf Glove Cabretta Leather

 - New Footjoy Pro FLX Flex Men's Golf Glove